 - Place the pecans on the baking sheet.
 Make sure they are all spread out.

-- Place into the oven and bake for 1 hour.
+- Place in the preheated oven and bake for 45 minutes.
 Flip the pecans every 15 minutes so they don't burn.

 (Nutrition facts are an estimate and not guaranteed to be accurate.
 Please see a registered dietitian for special diet advice.)